5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	- If you are using **MacPorts**, enter `sudo port install graphviz`
 	- If you are using **Homebrew**, enter `brew install graphviz`
 - Next, download and unzip [**codecgraph.zip**](https://github.com/5T33Z0/OC-Little-Translated/raw/main/L_ALC_Layout-ID/codecgraph.zip)
 - Copy the `codegraph` folder to the Desktop.
-We need it to converta and visualize the data inside the Codec dump, so we have can work with it.
+We need it to convert and visualize the data inside the Codec dump, so we have can work with it.
 - Move the `codec_dump.txt` into the "codecgraph" folder
 - Download and extract [**PinConfigurator**](https://github.com/headkaze/PinConfigurator/releases)
 - Download [**Hackintool**](https://github.com/headkaze/Hackintool).
 We may need it for checking PCI devices and Hex to Decimal conversions later.